Last updated on August 20, 2020 by Dan Nanni

-Here is how to find the public IP address from command line.
+Here is how to find the public IP address from command line on Linux.

 On Debian, Ubuntu or Linux Mint: